WalkMe vs. Whatfix Key Features Comparison Guide [+Alternatives]

 - The exact pricing of each is unknown, but if you can get by with WalkMe’s Basic plan it’s probably cheaper than Whatfix.

-On the other hand, remember: If your use case is not employee onboarding and you’re looking for a more user-friendly, affordable onboarding solution, Userpilot might be just what you need!
-It won’t set fire to your finances, and you’ll be able to start creating quality, tailored user onboarding experiences within minutes.
+On the other hand, remember: If your use case is not employee onboarding and you’re looking for a more user-friendly, affordable and intuitive onboarding solution to increase user adoption, Userpilot might be just what you need!

 Interested in setting up a great onboarding experience for your customers?
 Check out a Userpilot demo today!